 Step 3: Make the dressing

 Whether you like a creamy mayonnaise-based pasta salad, or one that is dressed in a tangy vinaigrette, make the dressing in a large bowl, and add the pasta.
 Toss the noodles to coat.
 (All standard stuff, we know.)

 Here's where we take a sudden detour.
-Before you toss in the cubed salami, the handfuls of torn basil, the roasted tomatoes, or whatever you like in your pasta salad, cover the dressed pasta and let it sit in the refrigerator overnight.
+Before you toss in the cubed salami, the handfuls of torn basil, the roasted tomatoes, or whatever other ingredients you like in your pasta salad, cover the dressed pasta and let it sit in the refrigerator overnight.
 This will help the noodles soak up the dressing, which makes them more flavorful and also less likely to dry out.
-(Bet you didn't know that!
-Or maybe you did.)
+(Do you ever do this when making your salad?)

-Before serving the pasta, give it a good stir, then add in your add-ins.
-Add delicate ingredients like fresh herbs just before serving.
+Before serving the pasta, give it a good stir, then toss in your add-ins.
+Add delicate ingredients like fresh herbs or cubes or cheese just before serving.